The gift that keeps on giving, bounces

 The sport provides a framework for effort and improvement.
 It offers social connection across different phases of life.
 For me, it has opened doors to experiences I never would have enjoyed otherwise.

-Most importantly, it gave me and Christi connection with the boys.
+Most importantly, it gave me and Christi connection, with the boys, and beyond.
 Coaching them meant seeing their individual personalities emerge through competition, witnessing their growth not just as players of a game but also as teammates and leaders.
-And we have fun tales of NWAYBA and various teams/teammates that we still reference today.
+And we have made great friends all around Austin and Texas, and have fun tales of NWAYBA and various teams/teammates that we still reference today.